patriciatran/recipes/software/R/renv/README.md

 ### Instructions for Apptainer

+These steps are done **logged in** to the CHTC access point.

 >[!TIP]
 > See [our guide](https://chtc.cs.wisc.edu/uw-research-computing/apptainer-htc) for more information on building Apptainer containers on the HTC system.

 Login to your CHTC access point, and create a folder that contains the `.lock`, `.R.` and `.json files`.

-Get also a copy of the .def file from the `chtc/recipes/software/R/env/renv.def` page.
+Get also a copy of the .def file from the [`chtc/recipes/software/R/env/renv.def`](./renv.def) page.

-Get a copy of a `build.sub` file and place it in the same folder, see the CHTC guides here: (https://chtc.cs.wisc.edu/uw-research-computing/apptainer-htc#start-an-interactive-build-job)
+Get a copy of a `build.sub` file and place it in the same folder.
+A `build.sub` example is found at the CHTC guide here: (https://chtc.cs.wisc.edu/uw-research-computing/apptainer-htc#start-an-interactive-build-job)

 Edit the `build.sub` file to **match the R version** in your `renv.lock` file with the `From:` line from the `.def` file.